jpxue/Google_Image_Downloader/README.md

 # Details
 Threads can be modified by changing the 'ThreadDivider' constant in Google.

-Google limits the amount of images shown to <1000; I have tried searching for ways to overcome this but have found none yet :(
+Google limits the amount of images shown to <1000; I have tried searching for ways to overcome this but have found none.